 Aviation has undergone a remarkable transformation since the era of the Wright Brothers.
-From humble beginnings to reaching the skies and beyond, the evolution of aviation has been nothing short of extraordinary, as we have seen the introduction of bizarre aircraft such as the Caspian Sea Monster, the all-metal monster the Kalinin K-7, and other sleek aircraft that are used for commercial and private purposes.
+We have seen the introduction of bizarre aircraft such as the Caspian Sea Monster, the all-metal monster the Kalinin K-7, and hypersonic aircraft that fly seven times the speed of sound.
+A helicopter has landed at the top of Mount Everest and a chopper has even flown on the surface of planet Mars.

-Some commercial airports now offer more than sixty million seats annually, and airlines around the world are competing to become the largest airlines.
-In this article, we will try to uncover the pivotal moments, and groundbreaking innovations that has seen aviation as a luxury that very few have been able to afford being accessible to around 20% people in the world.
+Some commercial airports now offer more than sixty million seats annually-something that not a lot of people in the centuries gone by had even dreamed of.
+In this article, we will try to uncover the pivotal moments, and groundbreaking innovations that have transformed aviation from a luxury that very few were able to afford to being accessible to around 20% people in the world.

 Photo: Kip Robinson | Wikimedia Commons